-There are plenty of ways to use a number pad on your computer, even if your keyboard doesn’t have one.
-Some are built right in, while others will take a bit more work.
-But one of these solutions will definitely fit your needs.
+Still, there are plenty of ways to use a numpad on your computer, even if your keyboard doesn’t have one.
+Windows offers built-in solutions, and additional options exist outside your PC as well.
+If you need a numpad for your laptop or keyboard, these solutions will fit your needs.

 1. Windows 10’s On-Screen Keyboard